appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         A detailed guide for deploying Appsmith on DigitalOcean, a cloud hosting service known for simplicity and cost-effectiveness.
+         Follow this guide to deploy Appsmith on DigitalOcean, a cost-effective and developer-friendly cloud hosting solution.
       </div>
    </a>
 </div>